 - Incorporating correct stretching for the hip flexors, hamstrings, IT Band and calf muscles

-- Adding cross training to your routine.
-If you are only running, sometimes it can be helpful to add another activity to the mix: cycling, swimming, Zumba, yoga and Pilates, just to name a few options.
-Just remember, if the activity is painful you shouldn’t do it.
+- Adding cross-training to your routine.
+If you are only running, sometimes it can be helpful to add another activity to the mix, like cycling, swimming, Zumba, yoga and Pilates.

 Matthew Erbe DPT, ATC, is a senior Physical Therapist with OrthoCarolina Sports Medicine